 Do I need my health care provider's OK ahead of time?

-If you're breast-feeding and plan to take medication, check with your health care provider.
-Avoid taking unnecessary medications, such as herbal medications, high-dose vitamins and unusual supplements.
+If you're breastfeeding and plan to take medication, check with your health care provider.
+Avoid taking medications you don't necessarily need, such as herbal medications, high-dose vitamins and unusual supplements.

 Also ask about the timing.
-For example, taking medication immediately after breast-feeding might help minimize your baby's exposure.
+For example, taking medication immediately after breastfeeding might help lower your baby's exposure.
 However, different drugs peak in breast milk at different times.

 What if my baby has a reaction?

 When you're taking medication, watch your baby for any changes in eating or sleeping habits, fussiness, or a rash.
-If you notice any change in your baby's behavior, contact his or her doctor.
+If you notice any change in your baby's behavior, contact your child's health care provider.

 Thank you for subscribing